asifkhan636/subwhisper/Getting_Started_Guide.md

 - If the program says you ran out of GPU memory, try a smaller model size.
 - If Python packages are “missing,” ensure the Conda environment is activated.
 - Check `failed_subtitles.log` for any videos that failed to process
+- `qc.py --sync` requires the optional `aeneas` library; run `qc.py --no-sync` if those dependencies are not available.

 ---